The Kelly Boys — Life Letters

 To some protest, I occasionally like to ask questions about my family’s history.
 In doing a little digging about my father and his relationship with his only sibling, I liked what I found.

-As young men, the two brothers communicated frequently by letter.
+Much a dead art today, as young men, the two brothers communicated frequently by letter.
 A while back I got to see some letters that they exchanged during very turbulent times in America.
 My uncle’s son, Robert, was a faithful keeper of his dad’s correspondence.

 In the early 1940s, my dad, Charles, and his older brother, Thomas, were dealing with the furies of World War II.
 The brothers were “Irish Twins” born 51 weeks apart in Brooklyn around the end of World War I.